-(i) Possible Sanctions and Remedies

-For Faculty and Staff (employee) Respondents
+Possible Sanctions and Remedies For Faculty and Staff (employee) Respondents ii.
+For Student Respondents

 Disciplinary action taken against an employee shall be regarded as an administrative action, up to and including termination.
 Additional disciplinary action shall also be taken against an employee who violates a sanction or sanctions imposed pursuant to this Policy.